-Thus, rather than representing forgiveness as the endpoint of betrayal incidents, we adopt a broadened timeframe, examining not only amends and forgiveness, but also reconciliation (cf. Freedman, 1998).
+Thus, rather than representing forgiveness as the endpoint of betrayal incidents, we adopt a broadened time frame, examining not only amends and forgiveness but also reconciliation (cf. Freedman, 1998).
 Why so?
 There is no guarantee that amends and forgiveness will necessarily yield successful betrayal resolution and the recovery of couple functioning.
 Even when a perpetrator offers sincere amends and a victim genuinely forgives, partners may find that they cannot forget the incident or fully relegate it to the past.
-For example, even though Mary offers heartfelt amends and John genuinely forgives her for her betrayal, they may continue to review betrayal-relevant events ("whose fault was that, really?"), surreptitiously monitor one another's actions ("is she sufficiently repentant?"; "does he still feel hurt?"), suffer reduced trust ("could that happen again?"), or otherwise interact in an unnatural manner.
-Thus, a betrayal may be forgiven yet still be very much alive.
+For example, even though Mary offers heartfelt amends and John genuinely forgives her for her betrayal, they may continue to review betrayal-relevant events ("whose fault was that, really?"), surreptitiously monitor one another's actions ("is she sufficiently repentant?" "does he still feel hurt?"), suffer reduced trust ("could that happen again?"), or otherwise interact in an unnatural manner.